-Although the Scriptures plainly teach that parents are responsible for the education of their children, there is much we can do to strengthen your hands.
+The Scriptures plainly teach that parents are responsible for the education of their children.
+Temple Academy strives to do as much we can to strengthen your hands.
 We are eager to stand beside Christian parents who choose to educate at home, assisting them in the privileged work of reproducing the mind of Christ in the lives of their children.

 The administration of the Academy oversees the operation of the Home School Division.
-The Supervisor of the Home School Division reports to and communicates with the Academy administration.
-Parents having questions should take those matters directly to the coordinator.
+Parents having questions should direct them to the Academy office.

 Requirements for admission

 Parent-teacher in-service - The parent-teacher of each home school site must complete six (6) hours of in-service training each school year.
 This includes applicable books, videos, and church-sponsored programs.
 An in-service documentation form will be provided and must be submitted to the home school coordinator by June 15 of the current school year.

 Grade and attendance reports - Grade and attendance reports must be submitted to the home school coordinator on or before January 15 for the first semester and on or before June 15 for the year.
 Forms will be provided online and in the Academy office.
 Compulsory attendance laws in the state of Tennessee require that children ages six through seventeen meet minimum class attendance requirements of 180 days, 4 hours per day, for the school year.

 The parent-teacher must keep a notebook/folder for each student containing all graded work (assignments, quizzes, tests, etc.).